hrafid/ResumeSorter/README.md

 * Model was evaluated with a test set of 497 samples.

+* The model is finetuned and the best model is intregated into the script for resume categorization.

 **Performance on test set**

 | evaluation metrics     | score       |